-Notice of any rules, ordinances, or goals established by the governmental entity, including goals for minority- and women-owned business

-- (7) Other information provided by the owner to potential design-builders in submitting qualifications for the project. - (8) A statement providing that each design-builder shall submit in its response to the request for qualifications an explanation of its project team selection, which shall consist of either of the following: - a.
-A list of the licensed contractors, licensed subcontractors, and licensed design professionals whom the design-builder proposes to use for the project's design and construction. - b.
-An outline of the strategy the design-builder plans to use for open contractor and subcontractor selection based upon the provisions of Article 8 of Chapter 143 of the General Statutes. - highly qualified design-builders shall be ranked.
+- Notice of any rules, ordinances, or goals established by the governmental (6) entity, including goals for minority- and women-owned business participation and small business participation. - Other information provided by the owner to potential design-builders in (7) submitting qualifications for the project. - A statement providing that each design-builder shall submit in its response (8) to the request for qualifications an explanation of its project team selection, which shall consist of either of the following: - A list of the licensed contractors, licensed subcontractors, and licensed design professionals whom the design-builder proposes to use for the project's design and construction. - An outline of the strategy the design-builder plans to use for open b. contractor and subcontractor selection based upon the provisions of Article 8 of Chapter 143 of the General Statutes. - Following evaluation of the qualifications of the design-builders, the three most (d) highly qualified design-builders shall be ranked.
 If after the solicitation for design-builders, not as many as three responses have been received from qualified design-builders, the governmental entity shall again solicit for design-builders.
 If as a result of such second solicitation, not as many as three responses are received, the governmental entity may then begin negotiations with the highest ranked design-builder under G.S.
 143-64.31 even though fewer than three responses were received.
 If the governmental entity deems it appropriate, the governmental entity may invite some or all responders to interview with the governmental entity. - (e) The design-builder shall be selected in accordance with Article 3D of this Chapter.
 Each design-builder shall certify to the governmental entity that each licensed design professional who is a member of the design-build team, including subconsultants, was selected based upon demonstrated competence and qualifications in the manner provided by G.S.
-143-64.31. - (f) The design-builder shall provide a performance and payment bond to the governmental entity in accordance with the provisions of Article 3 of Chapter 44A of the General Statutes.
+143-64.31. - The design-builder shall provide a performance and payment bond to the governmental entity in accordance with the provisions of Article 3 of Chapter 44A of the General Statutes.
 The design-builder shall obtain written approval from the governmental entity prior to changing key personnel as listed in sub-subdivision (c)(8)a. of this section after the contract has been awarded.